Garrick Theatre fire: Theatre

 The theatre was built in 1882 and renamed in 1909 after David Garrick, the actor and theatrical manager, who was born in Hereford in 1717.

 Concert

-In 1916, during World War I, a fund-raising concert was held "for the benefit of the Herefords and Shropshires" (two local county regiments, the former being the Herefordshire Light Infantry, the latter the King's Shropshire Light Infantry) at the Garrick Theatre, Hereford.
+In 1916, during World War I, a fund-raising concert was held "for the benefit of the Herefords and Shropshires" (two local county regiments, the former being the Herefordshire Regiment, the latter the King's Shropshire Light Infantry) at the Garrick Theatre, Hereford.
 One of the turns was provided by more than forty local school-children, wearing snow maiden and Eskimo costumes made in part from cotton wool, even though its use was prohibited in theatres, due to the risk of fire.

 As a group of 13 children were leaving the stage, one of their costumes caught fire: within moments, all 13 were alight.

 By the end of the night, despite rescue efforts by members of the cast and audience, six children had died.
 Two more died subsequently from their burns.